-For a detailed and in-depth understanding, you may refer, Importance of Working Capital Management.
+For a detailed and in-depth understanding, you may refer to Importance of Working Capital Management.

 Decisions in Working Capital Management

 If anybody describes the benefits of working capital management in terms of money, it would most likely be the cost of capital that a business pays on the investment in working capital.
-The amount of this cost would depend on two things viz. the quantum of working capital required and the cost of working capital.
-The quantum of working capital is decided by the working capital policies of a company whereas the optimization of the cost of capital is worked out with working capital management strategies.
+The amount of this cost would depend on two things, viz., the quantum of working capital required and the cost of working capital.
+The quantum of working capital is decided by the working capital policies of a company.
+In contrast, the optimization of the cost of capital is worked out with working capital management strategies.

 Working Capital Deciding Factors – Level and Mode of Financing

-The two main factors that decide the quantum of working capital that a business should maintain, are liquidity and profitability.
-Let’s understand the impact of both of these factors in details.
+The two main factors that decide the quantum of working capital that a business should maintain are liquidity and profitability.
+Let’s understand the impact of both of these factors in detail.

-Nobody denies the importance of liquidity but most have a question that how much that liquidity should be?
+Nobody denies the importance of liquidity, but most have a question about how much that liquidity should be?
 What are the right levels of liquidity?
 We know that a business can’t sit on unlimited or too high liquidity because higher liquidity means higher investment in working capital.
 And higher investment in working capital means higher cost of capital, interest cost in case financed by bank finance.
-Therefore, the higher liquidity has a direct impact on the profitability as the capital cost rises.
+Therefore, higher liquidity directly impacts profitability as the capital cost rises.
 In essence, the relation between liquidity and profitability is inverse.
-On one hand, higher rather sufficient liquidity is the primary goal of working capital management.
-Whereas on the other hand, profitability as an objective aligns with the overall objective of an organization i.e. wealth maximization.
+On the one hand, higher rather sufficient liquidity is the primary goal of working capital management.
+On the other hand, profitability as an objective aligns with an organization’s overall objective, i.e., wealth maximization.

 Working Capital Management Policies

-Working capital management policies deal with the quantum factor i.e. how much of current assets should be maintained?
+Working capital management policies deal with the quantum factor, i.e., how much of current assets should be maintained?
 These policies, in essence, are different levels of the tradeoff between liquidity and profitability.
-Theoretically, following three types of policies are explained whereas they can be n number of policies depending on where the tradeoff is stricken between the liquidity and profitability.
+Theoretically, the following three types of policies are explained, whereas they can be n number of policies depending on where the tradeoff is stricken between the liquidity and profitability.

-- Relaxed Policy / Conservative policy – This policy has a high level of current assets maintained to honor the current liabilities.
-Here, the liquidity is very high and the direct impact on profitability is also high.
+This policy has a high level of current assets maintained to honor the current liabilities.
+Here, the liquidity is very high, and the direct impact on profitability is also high.

-- Restricted Policy / Aggressive policy – This policy a lower level of current assets.
-Here, the liquidity levels are very low, therefore, the direct impact on profitability is also low.
+This policy has a lower level of current assets.
+Here, the liquidity levels are very low; therefore, the direct impact on profitability is also low.

-For a detailed and in-depth understanding, you may refer, Working Capital Policy – Relaxed, Restricted and Moderate.
+For a detailed and in-depth understanding, you may refer to Working Capital Policy – Relaxed, Restricted, and Moderate.

 Working Capital Management Strategies

 Working capital management strategies deal with the cost of capital factor.
 The question is – How the costs of capital are optimized?
-A business has a choice to select between short-term vs. long-term sources of capital.
-Normally, the short term funds are cheaper to long-term but risky.
-Short term funds are risky in terms of risk of refinancing and risk of rising interest rates.
-Once they mature, they may not be refinanced by the same financial institution and there is a possibility of revision in interest rate every time they are renewed.
+A business can choose between short-term vs. long-term sources of capital.
+Normally, the short-term funds are cheaper than the long-term but risky.
+Short-term funds are risky in terms of the risk of refinancing and the risk of rising interest rates.
+Once they mature, they may not be refinanced by the same financial institution, and there is a possibility of revision in interest rate every time they are renewed.

-Let’s divide a firm’s capital investment into two i.e. investment in fixed assets and investment in working capital.
+Let’s divide a firm’s capital investment into two, i.e., investment in fixed assets and investment in working capital.
 Let’s safely assume that long-term funds finance the fixed assets.
 Now remaining is working capital.
-Let us further divide working capital into two i.e. permanent and temporary working capital.
-The nature of permanent working capital is similar to fixed assets i.e. that level of investment in working is always present and remaining part keeps fluctuating.
+Let us further divide working capital into two, i.e., permanent and temporary working capital.
+The nature of permanent working capital is similar to fixed assets, i.e., that level of investment in working is always present, and the remaining part keeps fluctuating.
 The working capital management strategies define how these two types of working capital are financed.

-- Hedging (Maturity Matching) Strategy – This strategy follows the principal of finance i.e. long-term funds to finance long-term assets and vice versa.
+Maturity matching or hedging strategy follows the principle of finance, i.e., long-term funds to finance long-term assets and vice versa.
 In this strategy, the maturities of currents are matched with the maturity of its financing instrument.
 It does not have any cushion or flexibility in case of any delay in the realization of current assets.
-Although it is a very ideal strategy but involves a high risk of bankruptcy.
+However, it is an ideal strategy but involves a high risk of bankruptcy.

-- Conservative – Its a safer strategy where the apart from financing the whole of the permanent working capital, it finances a part of temporary working capital also.
+It is a safer strategy where apart from financing the whole of the permanent working capital, it finances a part of temporary working capital also.

-- Aggressive – It’s a high-risk strategy where the apart from financing the whole of the temporary working capital, it finances a part of permanent working capital also.
+It’s a high-risk strategy where apart from financing the whole of the temporary working capital, it finances a part of permanent working capital also.

-For a detailed and in-depth understanding, you may refer, Working Capital Management Strategies / Approaches.
+For a detailed and in-depth understanding, you may refer to Working Capital Management Strategies / Approaches.